brhenri-mr/awesome-structuralengineering/README.md

 - [x] Monte Carlo
 - [ ] Plot

 The only disadvantage of the lib is the lack of native plots.
-Libs written in mathlab focuses on reliability have natively plots of the number of iterations in FORM and Monte Carlo, in addition to other graphs
+Libs wrote in mathlab focuses on reliability have natively plots of the number of iterations in FORM and Monte Carlo, in addition to other graphs

 ## PyNite